poetaster/lunamidiboy/README.md

 and the inspiration comes from: https://minimosynth.com/lunamod_generator/

-Theminimosynths are great.
+The minimosynths are great.
 Buy one :) Or build one ;)